 Lone Star Music Magazine

-"Jon Hogan and Maria Moss are one of the most entertaining duos I've ever seen…Hogan's lyrics, and Moss's incredible finger picking on the guitar are something that everyone needs to see.....Get out to see this band as soon as you can."
+"One of the most entertaining duos I've ever seen…Hogan's lyrics, and Moss's incredible finger picking are something that everyone needs to see.....Get out to see this band as soon as you can."

-““…three new Foley/Hogan co-writes are the gems of Every Now and Then, because in Hogan’s respectful hands, Foley’ bygone pensive wisdom comes alive… “Can’t Always Cry” expertly captures the soul and simplicity that distinguished Foley’s best work, while “Safe in the Arms of Love,” beautifully augmented by Maria Moss’s fingerpicking…”
+““Three new Blaze Foley/Hogan co-writes are gems.
+In Hogan’s respectful hands, Foley’ bygone pensive wisdom comes alive… “Can’t Always Cry” expertly captures the soul and simplicity that distinguished Foley’s best work, while “Safe in the Arms of Love,” beautifully augmented by Maria Moss’s fingerpicking…”

 Texas Music Magazine